iammaaznz1/SEER/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is a simple website created using the MEAR stack as part of a university project
+This project is a simple website created using the MERN stack as part of a university project

 ## Available Scripts